 Nectarines and floral elderflower liqueur set the tone for this sparkling white sangria, devised by blogger Alanna Taylor-Tobin.
 The former pastry chef dips into boozy recipes with regular frequency at The Bojon Gourmet, and we’re especially enamored with this creative sangria riff.
-Look for her debut book Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours to hit stands next Spring.
+Look for more great recipes in her debut book Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours, and over on her website.

 2 Tbsp. mild honey